frankxsu11ivan/Amazon_Vine_Analysis/README.txt

 https://github.com/frankxsu11ivan/Amazon_Vine_Analysis/blob/main/GitWorkingFolder/bias%20data.png

 Results:
+Bulleted Results (list) that addresses the three questions for unpaid and paid program reviews:
+*How many Vine reviews
+*non-Vine reviews were there?
-How many Vine reviews and non-Vine reviews were there?
+*How many Vine reviews were 5 stars?
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+*How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+*What percentage of Vine reviews were 5 stars?
+*What percentage of non-Vine reviews were 5 stars?